zhoushoujian/logger-for-cannot-duplicate/readme.md

 //add one log to indexedDB
 logger.add("123456");
 logger.add(true);
-//read logs in indexDB collection， init indexedDb require some time, please wait indexedDB prepare and then call logger method logger.read().then((result) => {
+//read logs in indexDB collection， init indexedDB require some time,
+//please wait indexedDB prepare and then call logger method
+//other method will save actions to queue and execute util indexedDB init success logger.read().then((result) => {
   console.log("result", result);
   //remove that indexDB collection